 - Christmas sprinkles - any Christmas themed sprinkles will work, I use roughly two tablespoons

 Here are the answers to some of your most frequently asked questions.

-- How do I know if my cookie bars baked long enough?
 This recipe is for a more chewy cookie bar, but you can check the temperature if you want to be sure, the guideline is a cookie should have an internal temperature of 185 degrees.

 12 Days of Christmas Cookies Recipes